jhonathan-castaneda/jhonathan-castaneda.github.io/_posts/2021-1-9-Stereo-image-using-monocular-cameras-and-ros.md

 ---

 <p style="text-align: justify">
-In this practical tutorial i explain how to configure a pair of monocular cameras to use them like a stereo camera and obtain 3D point clouds.
+In this practical tutorial I explain how to configure a pair of monocular cameras to use them like a stereo camera and obtain 3D point clouds.
 The required material for this tutorial is 2 usb cameras, an installation of ros in your computer and a chessboard template for the calibration of the cameras.
 </p>

 <p style="text-align: justify">
-In order to follow the proposed steps in this tutorial you will need to have installed the next ros packages, in my case i am using ros melodic in Ubuntu 18.04.
+In order to follow the proposed steps in this tutorial you will need to have installed the next ros packages, in my case I'm using ros melodic in Ubuntu 18.04.
 </p>

 * usb_cam